Center of Excellence for Sport Science and Coach Education

 Dr. Andy R. Dotterweich

-Dr. Dotterweich is an Associate Professor within the Sport, Exercise, Recreation and Kinesiology Department at East Tennessee State University.
+Dr. Dotterweich is a Professor within the Sport, Exercise, Recreation and Kinesiology Department at East Tennessee State University.
 His interests lie in long term athlete development (LTAD) and community sport development.
 Currently, he is heading up the LTAD program efforts of the Center of Excellence in Sport Science and Coach Education.
-In addition to his academic work, Dr. Dotterweich is a USA Rugby certified coach and has 19 years of experience within the sport.
+The LTAD efforts currently consist of USA Track and Field/Hershey’s Run, Jump, Throw program in local schools, a collaboration with the Johnson City Speed Freaks Track and Field Life Enrichment Program, a youth mountain biking initiative, and Olympic Day which is one of the largest youth events in the region.
+In addition to his academic and community work, Dr. Dotterweich is a USA Rugby certified coach.

 Dr. Satoshi Mizuguchi